fraenkel-lab/image-preprocessing/README.md

 In order to continue with this image processing pipeline, you need to have a suitable environment with the necessary packages.
 For the Image Format Conversion as well as Registration, Crop and Merge, you can find image_processing.yml file above to create the environment.
 For running Cellpose, you can find cellpose.yml file above to create the environment.
-(Additional information for creating the environment can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))
+(Additional information for creating the environment with the yml files can be found: [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html))

 ### Image Format Conversion